Habiger/Cluster_TDDS/README.md

 ## Project Overview
 ### Objective

-The purpose of this project is to create a fully automated unsupervised learning algorithm to identify individual defects of MOSFETs from time-dependent defect spectroscopy (TDDS) data.
+The purpose of this project is to create a fully automated unsupervised learning algorithm to identify statistical parameters of individual defects from measurements made by time-dependent defect spectroscopy (TDDS) of MOSFETs.

 *Starting with the input data in the left picture; the goal is to assign each point to its generating defect.
 The true assignments can be observed in the right picture as colored clusters.*
 ![cluster_figure](https://user-images.githubusercontent.com/97874941/207207841-bc978c52-2cd5-4f18-b1fe-e30661fea504.svg)